kadishmal/cubrid-cookbook/README.md

 4. Update *conf/shard.conf*.
 5. Update *conf/shard_key.txt*.
 6. Update *conf/shard_connection.txt*.
 7. Start CUBRID SHARD Service on the last of the `shard_hosts`.
 This means that if you want a specific node to run CUBRID SHARD, list it as the last element of the `shard_hosts` array.
-You can change the order of hosts anytime after you have started
+You can change the order of hosts anytime after you have started.
 8. When installed on CentOS, this **shard** recipe will auto configure the **iptables** firewall if *iptables* is installed.
 When *iptables* is installed, by default it `REJECT`'s all incoming connections.
 The **shard** recipe will add an `ACCEPT` rule for CUBRID SHARD port which is **45011** by default.

 ### MySQL Database Sharding via CUBRID SHARD